 The Trucking Industry Dilemma

-You may think why truckers would drive past the point of exhaustion or why they would stay with the job at all.
+You may wonder why truckers would drive past the point of exhaustion or why they would stay with the job at all.
 They’re driving commercial trucks all over the country and seem to have no time to even sleep.
 But the problem is more complicated than that.

 A truck accident can put your life on hold.
-Dealing with recovery could mean seeing doctors, going to physical therapy, and taking prescription medicine.
+Dealing with recovery could mean seeing doctors, going to physical therapy, and taking prescription medications.
 These expenses add up, and your injuries could also prevent you from returning to work.
 This stress is a lot for anyone to handle.
 The good news is you don’t have to go through this alone.